ff14wed/aetherometer/README.md

 Currently, other platforms are not fully tested, but you could adapt the steps for Windows and get pretty far in the process.

-Core is written to be platform agnostic, but it only has an adapter (for ingesting data) suited for running on Windows.
+Core is written to be platform agnostic, but it currently only has an adapter (for ingesting data) suited for running on Windows.
 With the right adapters, possibly using pcap, it can be made to run on Mac OSX or Linux.

 ### What is xivhook.dll?